 Fortunately, some supporters realize the importance of the conference and the positive effect it has on FFA members, WLC staff, and the communities in which FFA chapters reside.
 It is because of these supporters that FFA members can attend and carry out their Living to Serve plans.

-Over the summer, the National FFA Foundation announced a new gift to underwrite WLC for years to come.
+Last summer, the National FFA Foundation announced a new gift to underwrite WLC for years to come.
 Rev. Dr. Cathi Braasch, a former FFA Chapter Sweetheart and current FFA Alumni and Supporters member, generously founded an endowment in loving memory of her husband “Red” Braasch and daughter Sara Braasch Schmidt.
 The Washington Conference Endowment will help fund the conference and also allows anyone to contribute any dollar amount to boost that funding.

 “WLC made such a profound impact on Sara’s life.
 It’s beyond words.
 It opened doors.
 It opened horizons.
 It opened relationships that continued up until the time of her death,” Rev. Dr. Braasch said.
 “Our hope is that through this endowment the Washington Leadership Conference continues to grow, to reach more and more kids who might never have the life-changing opportunity that it provides, and to assure that it remains foundational to the leadership development system that FFA is so well-known for.”